Skip to content

 Modify prompts

-Edit team/<role>/PROMPT.md to change role identity and behavioral rules.
-Edit team/<role>/CLAUDE.md to update role context.
+Edit members/<role>/PROMPT.md to change role identity and behavioral rules.
+Edit members/<role>/CLAUDE.md to update role context.

 Note